Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 It's possible that a new trainable classifier will appear accurate until it starts working in compliance policies.
 For this reason you should deploy new trainable classifiers in limited circumstances to make sure the classifier works as intended.
 If it doesn't, and feedback with good and bad matches don't improve the prediction model over time, you might need to delete the classifier and start the training process again.
 If this happens, use a different set of sample documents, including examples where the previous iteration of the classifier did not detect content accurately.

 Machine learning takes time and patience.
 All you can do is deliver the best set of seed content and wait for the model to complete its processing.
 And then maybe wait again for a few more days.

+To provide feedback, a trainable classifier must be in active use &mdash; it needs to be in use in a compliance policy to detect content.
+If the classifier is passive (unused), its predictive model is inert, and feedback will never be taken into account.

 ## Design and Create a Trainable Classifier
 References: